duolingo logo

 Duolingo Lessons

 The Duolingo lessons are quite detailed.
 They cover many topics, and they teach you different skills in your target language.
 All the lessons have the same structure, and they start to feel repetitive after a while.
-Repetition and memorization is an important aspect of learning any language, but Duolingo seemed to be a little too repetitive, at least compared to Rosetta Stone.
+Repetition and memorization are important aspects of learning any language, but Duolingo seemed to be a little too repetitive, at least compared to Rosetta Stone.

 The activities you complete consist of listening, spelling, grammar, and translating between your original language and your target language.
 While the repetition may be helpful for some, I felt like I was wasting a lot of time practicing topics I already learned.